Death toll from day of clashes in Burundi capital rises to nearly 90

 According to witnesses and pictures circulated on social media, some bodies had their hands tied behind their backs.

-Police spokesman Pierre Nkurikiye said there were "no collateral victims" during Friday's clashes.
+But police spokesman Pierre Nkurikiye said there were "no collateral victims" during Friday clashes.

-Kenya Airways cancelled flights to Burundi on Friday but said it would resume flying to Bujumbura on Sunday.
+Kenya Airways, which cancelled flights to Burundi on Friday, said it would resume flying to Bujumbura on Sunday.

-More than 220,000 people have fled the violence this year to neighbouring Rwanda, Tanzania, Uganda and Congo.
+Until now, battle lines in Burundi's crisis have followed the political divide.
+But Western powers and neighbouring countries fear prolonged violence could reopen old ethnic rifts in a nation of 10 million people.

-The U.S. State Department warned Americans on Sunday against traveling to Burundi and ordered all dependents and non-emergency U.S. government personnel out of the country, citing violence after contested elections.
-It also recommended that all citizens in the country leave as soon as possible.
+Burundi's 12-year civil war, which ended in 2005, pitted rebel groups of the Hutu majority, including one led by Nkurunziza, against what was then an army led by the Tutsi minority.
+Rwanda has the same ethnic mix.

-Former colonial power Belgium on Sunday condemned the violence in Burundi and called for an investigation.
+More than 220,000 people have fled the violence to neighbouring Rwanda, Tanzania, Uganda and Congo.